purabtpatel/Road-To-Success/Documents/DhruvilKansara.md

 + Purab and I went through and deleted unused and irrelevant files.
 I will not list them here but he will have them on his readme.
 Also certain imports in relevant files were commented out to show which files were not used.

 + Security team meeting with purab.
 Got forcing users to sign up with emails down.
 Sergio almost has forgot password down and tom is doing email verification.
 Also I added stuff to force users to make strong passwords
++ **Final update.
+The project is now as far as it will get.
+Some issues persist but this will be a fun thing for me to work on as a portfolio addition.
+All branches sans master have been deleted, all pull requests have been merged and/or closed.
+As of 12/13/2022 at 10:20PM we are ready to present.**

 ## Commits:
 (**These are both minor and major commits but this does not include any merges or pull requests that I may have performed as repository owner.** )